Ecemm1/python-mini--projects/README.md

 It contains a simple menu with delete,show,exit and add functions.The user can add new task, delete task and view list.
 The code can run until the exit option which can end the loop.

-***** A simple Code That Controls If Input is a Palkindrom***** It contains a mini code block that if input is a polindrom.
+***** A simple Code That Controls If Input is a Palindrom***** It contains a mini code block that if input is a palindrom.
 It means it checks whether the sentence or word is the same when reversed.